MikeS96/bayes_statististics/README.md

 	- **L2:** Mixture models.
 	- **L3:** Simulating from a Mixture model.
 	- **L4A:** Expectation-Maximization - Mixture of two Gaussians.
-	- **L4A:** Expectation-Maximization - Mixture of three Multivariate-Gaussian (Does not converge yet).
+	- **L4B:** Expectation-Maximization - Mixture of three Multivariate-Gaussian.
-	- **L5:** Bayesian Expectation-Maximization - Mixture of two Gaussians.
+	- **L5A:** Bayesian Expectation-Maximization - Mixture of two Gaussians.
+	- **L5B:** Bayesian Expectation-Maximization - Mixture of three Multivariate-Gaussian.

 ## Installation